sam22ridhi/to_do_optimizer/README.md

 # Overview
 ToDo Optimizer is a simple and efficient to-do list application that helps you manage your tasks with priority and estimated completion time.
-It provides a clean and user-friendly interface to add, prioritize, and remove tasks.
+It provides a clean and user-friendly interface to add, prioritize, and remove tasks

 # Features
 Add Tasks: Enter your task details, including task description, priority (1-5), and estimated completion time.